Chile at the Copa América

-The Copa América is South America's major tournament in senior men's soccer and determines the continental champion.
+The Copa América is South America's major tournament in senior men's football and determines the continental champion.
 Until 1967, the tournament was known as South American Championship.
 It is the oldest continental championship in the world.

 Chile are one of the four national teams that participated in the inaugural South American Championship in 1916.
 During their first six participations, they always ranked last, until they recorded their first match wins in 1926.

 It took 99 years for them to win their first continental title, which they defended at the Copa América Centenario in 2016.

-Chile won both the 2015 and 2016 final against Argentina on penalties, even though they have never defeated the Albiceleste over regular time in tournament history (28 attempts).
+Chile won both the 2015 and 2016 final against Argentina on penalties, even though they have never defeated the Albiceleste over regular time in tournament history (30 attempts).